 - RUF in SAS and CSV format.
-This file combines records for all sampled panelists, across all samples, for a total of 39,351 records.
+This file combines records for all sampled panelists, from both samples, for a total of 21,112 records.

 - SAS import code for RUF.

 - Codebook for RUF with frequencies.

 The following data files and codebooks are publicly available: